Source IBM Db2 with Kafka/MQ #

 split-key: partkey

-For realtime mode, the start-position parameter specifying the starting log position for realtime replication is differently structured for Db2 MQ and Db2 Kafka.
+For real-time replication, the start-position parameter specifying the starting log position follows a different structure for Db2 MQ and Db2 Kafka.
 For more information, see the following two samples:

 realtime: